Think-and-Dev/gitbook-docs-test/docs/rationale/priceprovider.md

 It's assumed that in a future production release there will be a reliable, decentralized price providing oracle.
 It's used by MocState to get the token price and moving average.

-## BtcPriceProvider (PriceProvider)
+## PriceProvider (PriceProvider)

 - Referenced by: MocState, MoC
 - References/uses: SafeMath

-Provides the price of bitcoin in US dollars.
+Provides the price of RIF in US dollars.
 Currently it's a mock of the future functionality, since the price can be set by anyone and there isn't any consensus mechanism.
 It's assumed that in a future production release there will be a reliable, decentralized price providing oracle.
-It's used by MocState to get the bitcoin price and moving average.
+It's used by MocState to get the RIF price and moving average.

 ## MoCPriceProvider (PriceProvider)